-The Plan is invested in a common-collective trust which invests across multiple asset classes that can be categorized as blended.
+The Plan is invested in a limited liability company which invests across multiple asset classes that can be categorized as blended.
 This fund seeks to outperform a passive benchmark through active security selection.
 The funds invest in securities across equity, fixed income, currency, and commodities.
 The portfolio employs fundamental, quantitative, and technical analysis.